brocbyte/simpleMinecraft/README.md

 # simpleMinecraft
 Primarily, this project was made to figure out how to use sfml+opengl libs :)
-So, there are no any complicated game-development features.
+That's why there are no any complicated game-development features.
 ## Dependencies
 sfml, openGL, glu32